PBF Energy Inc. (PBF) Shares Down Despite Recent Market Volatility

-PBF Energy Inc. (NYSE: PBF)’s stock price has decreased by -2.35 compared to its previous closing price of 44.76.
-Despite this, the company has experienced a -1.22% fall in its stock price over the last five trading sessions.
+PBF Energy Inc. (NYSE: PBF)’s stock price has decreased by -1.02 compared to its previous closing price of 47.17.
+Despite this, the company has seen a gain of 6.82% in its stock price over the last five trading days.

 Is It Worth Investing in PBF Energy Inc. (NYSE: PBF) Right Now?